onzfonz/comp227/src/content/3/en/part3b.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing):

-> <i>Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources (e.g. fonts) on a web page to be requested from another domain outside the domain from which the first resource was served.
+> *Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources (e.g. fonts) on a web page to be requested from another domain outside the domain from which the first resource was served.
   A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.
-Certain "cross-domain" requests, notably Ajax requests, are forbidden by default by the same-origin security policy.</i>
+  Certain "cross-domain" requests, notably Ajax requests, are forbidden by default by the same-origin security policy.*

 The problem is that, by default, the JavaScript code of an application that runs in a browser can only communicate with a server in the same [origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
 Because our server is in localhost port 3001, while our frontend is in localhost port 3000, they do not have the same origin.